 Melasma

 Melasma is a discoloration of the skin that tends to appear on the upper lip, the cheekbones, and the forehead.
-While melasma can occur in men, it is a condition most commonly experienced by women in their twenties to forties.
+While melasma can also occur in men, it is a condition most commonly experienced by women in their twenties to forties.

 The treatment for melasma is dependent on the appearance of the melasma.
-Dr. Rosenbach designs a customized regimen based on each individual case.
-It is typical for Dr. Rosenbach to prescribe topical medications as well as laser treatments.
-Recently, there has been considerable research on an oral medication called tranexamic, typically used for patients with very stubborn cases.
+Our providers design a customized regimen based on each individual case.
+It is typical to prescribe topical medications as well as laser treatments.
+While it is uncommon to achieve 100% improvement, most patients notice 50% to 75% improvement.

 At a Glance